 Castor oil has the ability to do that.
 For those of you that have used castor oil before, you will notice how thick it is.
 I always advise that if you’re going to use it as a sealant or scalp oil, use it very lightly otherwise it WILL weigh your hair down.
 Don’t get so excited because you’ve heard about its ability to grow hair and slather it on your hair.
 A little goes a long way.
 If your hair is very thick, it might not but if your hair is fine like mine, it’s going to weigh it down if you apply too much.
 Like you probably know by now, I prefer to use it as a deep conditioner.

 I hope I’ve answered your questions on castor oil.
 Please don’t forget to click the like or tweet buttons at the bottom of this post to share with your friends.
-If you like my blog, I would be honored if you follow me via google friend connect, facebook, subscribing in a reader or email.
+If you like my blog, facebook, subscribing in a reader or email.
 If you have any questions or contributions, kindly leave a comment below.
 Take care.

 Sunday Sound Out: washing and threading your hair weekly?